2022–23 NFL playoffs: NFC: Philadelphia Eagles 31, San Francisco 49ers 7

 On San Francisco's opening drive of the half, Johnson was knocked out of the game with a concussion, forcing the sore-armed Purdy back in to lead the team's offense.
 He would throw only two passes for the rest of the game.
 Midway through the third quarter, the Eagles went on another long scoring drive, this one covering 72 yards in 16 plays, one of them a 17-yard completion from Hurts to Gainwell on 3rd-and-5.
 Hurts also had a 14-yard run to give the team a first and goal, and eventually took the ball across the goal line himself on a 1-yard run.
 Now down 28–7, San Francisco lost the ball on their next drive attempting to convert a 4th-and-3 on their own 47-yard line.
 Gainwell then ran down the clock with 8 consecutive carries for 30 yards, setting up the final points of the game on Jake Elliott's 31-yard field goal with 5:20 left in the game.

 Hurts completed 15 of 25 passes for 121 yards, while rushing 11 times for 39 yards and a touchdown.
 Reddick had 3 tackles (2 solo), 2 sacks, a forced fumble and a fumble recovery.
 Purdy and Johnson combined for just 97 passing yards.
 McCaffrey was the sole offensive star of the day with 15 carries for 84 yards and a touchdown, along with 4 receptions for 22 yards.

 After the game, it was revealed Purdy had suffered a torn ulnar collateral ligament in his right elbow and would have to undergo surgery in the offseason.

 This was the first NFC championship game since the 2001 NFL season to not be called by Joe Buck and Troy Aikman following their move to ESPN calling Monday Night Football.
-Buck and Aikman worked for the NFL on FOX since the 2002 NFL season as the lead commentator team for the network.
+Buck and Aikman worked for the NFL on Fox since the 2002 NFL season as the lead commentator team for the network.

+The 49ers' lack of a remaining healthy quarterback by the end of game led to a rule change enacted by the NFL in May 2023.
+The rule, informally referred to as the "Brock Purdy Rule", allows teams that only activate two quarterbacks for a game to play a third quarterback, but only if the first two quarterbacks are injured during that game.
+In this circumstance, calling in the third quarterback would not use up a roster spot for that team.